the-heather/Python-Projects/README.md

-# Tython-Projects
+# Python-Projects
-These are projects written in Python.
+These are practice projects written in Python.
 They use various modules and frameworks such as tkinter, sqlite3, and Django.

 ## Projects
 -Check and transfer GUI